ivorscott/go-delve-reload/README.md

 1 - Removed Traefik from development

 If you recall, the previous post used Traefik for self-signed certificates.
 We're no longer using Traefik in development.
-We'll use it in production. `create-react-app` and the `net/http` package both have mechanisms to use self signed-certificates.
+We'll use it in production. `create-react-app` and the `net/http` packages both have mechanisms to use self signed-certificates.
 This cleans up our docker-compose file and speeds up the workflow.
 Now we don't need to pull the Traefik image or run the container.In the client app we enable self-signed certificates by adding HTTPS=true to the `package.json`.

 ```json
 // package.json